ISHIMWE-Bosco/event_locator/README.md

 - **API Documentation:** Describes the available API endpoints for authentication and event management, including request and response examples.
 - **Middleware Section:** Explains the authentication and authorization middleware used to secure routes.
 - **Known Limitations & TODO:** Highlights areas of improvement and features yet to be implemented, such as role-based access control (RBAC) and event categories.
+-  **Database Schema:** Highlight how each part of the app data is represented in the PostgreSQL database such as events, users, and categories.
 - **License:** Provides a section for licensing, which can be modified according to the actual project license.